ibm-cloud-docs/openwhisk/pkg_event_streams.md

 If the `isJSONData` parameter was set to `false` (or not set at all) when the trigger was created, the `value` field is the raw value of the posted message.
 However, if `isJSONData` was set to `true` when the trigger was created, the system attempts to parse this value as a JSON object, on a best-effort basis.
 If parsing is successful, then the `value` in the trigger payload is the resulting JSON object.

-If a message of `{"title": "Some string", "amount": 5, "isAwesome": true}` is posted with `isJSONData` set to `true`, the trigger payload might look something like the following example:
+If a message of `{"title": "Some string", "amount": 5, "isAwesome": true}` is posted with `isJSONData` set to `true`, the trigger payload might look something like the following example.

 ```json
 {
   "messages": [